Dorothy Wadham: Death and burial

 Dorothy died on 16 May 1618, at the Wadham dower house, Edge, in the parish of Branscombe, Devon.
 Her body was taken to Merrifield and was buried on 16 June alongside that of her husband in the Wadham Chapel inside the Church of St Mary, Ilminster, Somerset.
 The monument to Nicholas and Dorothy Wadham is the principal monument in the church.
 Their monumental brass is described by A.K.
 Wickham as "the finest post Reformation brass in England."

+Other honours

+In 2025, a blue plaque in honour of Wadham was installed at Ingatestone railway station, close to Ingatestone Hall where she grew up.